reubenmiller/go-c8y-cli/internal/codegen/README.md

   `golang.org/x/tools/imports` (goimports) for subcommands, which also resolves the conditionally-needed `pkg/c8ydata` import.

-Known wart: `pkg/cmd/tenantstatistics/listdevicestatistics/listDeviceStatistics.auto.go`
-is an orphan — its command no longer exists in `tenantStatistics.json` and it is not registered in any root command.
-The PowerShell pipeline never deleted stale outputs.
-The golden test logs (but does not fail on) such strays.

 ## Roadmap (from CLI_CODE_GENERATION.md) — status

 1. **Port the generator to Go** — ✅ done (this package).